ShortsToken/shortstoken-website/README.md

 ## About ShortsToken
 **ShortsToken** was created to embrace the unpredictable, ever-changing world of crypto with a light-hearted approach.
 Inspired by the idea of never getting caught with your pants down, ShortsToken is here to bring humor and profit to the crypto space.

-### Key Features-**Deflationary Mechanism:** A portion of every transaction is burned to increase scarcity and value.
 -**Community-Focused:** A token for the people, by the people.
 Our vibrant community drives the growth and direction of ShortsToken.
 -**Reflection Rewards:** Holders are rewarded just for holding ShortsToken with automatic reflection rewards.